-As offending and silly as it sounds, I have seen people asking this question even in 2013.
+I have seen people asking such a question even in 2013.

 Yes, even in 2013!

-A couple of days ago, an elderly local businessman, asked me this question.
+A couple of days ago, an elderly local businessman, asked me the above question.

-“I’m a human being consciously trying to be a better soul than who I am today,” was my reply.
+“I’m a human being consciously trying to be a better soul than who I am today,” I replied.

-Better discrimination is: the difference you make in this world.
+More human-serving discrimination is the difference you make in this world, isn’t it?

-I’d be more than happy if the elderly businessman would have asked me this question, “What positive difference have you made in people’s lives to date?”
+I’d have been happy to answer if the question I was asked was: “What difference have you made in people’s lives to date?”